What are Mergers and Acquisitions?

-The most common difference in the size of the companies is between a merger and an acquisition.
+The most common difference between merger and acquisition is in the size of the companies.
 If one company is far larger than the other, it will probably integrate the smaller company with the larger company.
 The smaller company can still keep its legal name and its structure, but the parent company is now owned.
 In other cases, the smaller enterprise completely ceases to exist.

 If companies of a similar size form a new entity, which can be formed when a merger takes place.

 The primary stages that are followed in the mergers and acquisitions process are: